-The Assessment Report 6 (AR6) of the IPCC is likely to sound the alarm on how little time we have left to limit the most catastrophic consequences and put pressure on world leaders to act now.
+The Assessment Report 6 (AR6) of the IPCC sounded the alarm on how little time we have left to limit the most catastrophic consequences and put pressure on world leaders to act now.

-We will hear from a climate scientist on the findings of the report, as well as from political strategists and campaigners on the outlook and what it means for climate action in the final countdown to the UN climate summit in November.
+We heard from a climate scientist on the findings of the report, as well as from political strategists and campaigners on the outlook and what it means for climate action in the final countdown to the UN climate summit in November.

 - Professor Simon Lewis, global change science, University College London

 - Rebecca Newsom, head of politics, Greenpeace UK